vatatav/roo_code_LLM_universe-python_workspace/history/progress/user_profile_for_llm_assistance.md

 *   **Proactive Assistance:** Don't just wait for instructions.
 If you see areas for improvement, potential bugs, or deviations from standards, please point them out and suggest solutions.
 *   **Language Discipline:** Remember the strict English-only rule for all code and project artifacts, even if your conversational interaction with the user is in Turkish.
 *   **Empower the User:** The ultimate goal is to help the user build their skills and their ideal development system.
 Your role is to assist and augment, not to take over opaquely.

+## Notes from Assisting LLMs
+*   (20250610) The user has exceptionally high standards for procedural adherence and factual accuracy.
+There is zero tolerance for an LLM that misrepresents the content of project files.
+When an error occurs, the user expects a direct admission of fault and immediate, precise correction.